ahmedalkadi/Ahmed_Alkadi_Portfolio.github.io/_publications/2009-10-01-paper-title-number-1.md

 My roles in the research work
 =====
+1- Design and build the test section.<br/>

-1- Investigate the of the nonconformity of the experimental and Numerical work, that were recommended to be a future work in the graduation project. <br/>
+2- Investigate the of the nonconformity of the experimental and Numerical work. <br/>
-2- Simulate different props arranges before executing the new configuration. <br/>
+3- Simulate different props arranges before executing the new configuration. <br/>
-3- Study time step independence, mesh independence and run the final computational model. <br/>
+4- Study time step independence, mesh independence and run the final computational model. <br/>
-4- Conduct the experimental trials, present the data in graph, make comparisons and comment on them. <br/>
+5- Conduct the experimental trials, present the data in graph, make comparisons and comment on them. <br/>
-5- Contribute in the paper writing in the sections of: Experimental set up, experimental results and boundary conditions and validation.  <br/>
+6- Contribute in the paper writing in the sections of: Experimental set up, experimental results and boundary conditions and validation.  <br/>

 ![image](../images/research/Picture30.jpg) <br/><br/>
 ![image](../images/research/Picture31.jpg) <br/><br/>